Glossary of partner dance terms: Musicality

+New Vogue

 No foot rise

 In descriptions of the footwork of step patterns the abbreviation NFR stands for no foot rise (or no foot-rise) and means that the heel of the support foot remains in contact with the floor until the weight is transferred onto the other foot.
 The rise is felt in body (i.e. the torso) and legs only, not in the feet.

 Open dance figure

 The term has at least two meanings: regarding dance position and regarding footwork.